fedenko/num2words/README.rst

 ==========================================================

 ``num2words`` is a library that converts numbers like ``42`` to words like ``forty-two``.
-It supports multiple languages (English, French, Spanish, German and Lithuanian) and can even generate ordinal numbers like ``forty-second`` (altough this last feature is a bit buggy at the moment).
+It supports multiple languages (English, French, Spanish, German, Lithuanian and Ukrainian) and can even generate ordinal numbers like ``forty-second`` (altough this last feature is a bit buggy at the moment).

 The project is hosted on https://github.com/savoirfairelinux/num2words